 A/B testing campaign messages

 A/B testing lets you test different versions of emails and push notifications in your campaign, so you can measure which version performs better.
 For email, this means you can test subject lines against one another, your call to action copy, or try out a new design.
 For push notifications, this means that you can test for content, imagery, or even deep linking.

 You can test multiple messages in every triggered campaign, though we do recommend sticking to making just one change in your variation.
 This allows you to get an accurate picture of how that change measures up against the original without being confused by other data points.

 For either email, Push, SMS, or Urban Airship Push messages, this process is the same.
 First things first, you’ll want to head to the campaign where you want to run your test, and create the type of message you want to test—email or push notification.

-Then, on the message you'd like to add a test to, you'll see an Add A/B Test Button.
+Then, on the message you’d like to add a test to, you’ll see an Turn into A/B Test Button.

 Clicking this creates an A/B test workflow item.
-Here's an example with Push:
+Here’s an example with SMS:

-By default, the A/B test is inactive as indicated by the small "Inactive" label, so 100% of the traffic goes to the original, and 0% to the variation.
-Leave this as-is while you make your change(s).
+By default, 100% of the traffic goes to the original, and 0% to the variation.

 Make your changes to the variation.
 You can change most anything about the message.
 In the case of email, this could be your from address, subject, body, even the sending mode (“Queue Draft” vs. “Send Automatically”).
 For push, feel free to test your push title, body content, or get creative with custom payloads.
 Any delays and time windows are shared across both versions, though.